jamesdaniel3/parkday_project/README.md

 #### Checkout

 I would like to add a checkout feature, as referenced in Figma by the "Reserve this lunch" Frame.
 This is quite a big feature and if it were to be integrated fully, we would have a working app where users could order food.

+#### Data Removal

+There are not currently any API endpoints for removing data from the database.
+This would no-doubt be necessary as the project goes, but I wrote endpoints as I needed them when making this project and the issue did not arise with this scale.